Assignments give admins the capability to pose a question or task to learners who have to submit an entry against the assignment.

 - Submit an assignment

-Q: How will the learners know what criteria they need to fulfil in order to pass this assignment?
+Q: How will the learners know what criteria they need to fulfill in order to pass this assignment?

 In the learner’s app, a learner will see a status icon that will either say “completed” or “incomplete”.
 When they click on this icon a message will appear to remind them of the requirements to complete the assignment.